devleaks/cockpitdecks-docs/docs/Button.md

 # Button Value

-(In the picture above, this refer to the yellow part of the definition.)
+(In the *Anatomy of a Button* above, this refer to the yellow part of the definition.)

 A Button has a value that is maintained and used mainly for its representation.